fodortimea/cookbook/README.md

 ## Overview

-This Cook Book App helps users find recipes based on ingredients, partial names, or images.
+This Cook Book App helps users find recipes based on ingredients, partial names, or search criteria context and images.
 It uses a custom Ollama model based on llava-llama3 for generating detailed and persuasive descriptions.

 ## Tech Stack
 - **Next.js**: Framework for building the web application.